 Just mix everything up, shape a few patties, and pan-fry your salmon cakes (or bake them in the oven).

-Serve the patties on their own with a bit of our homemade tartar sauce, add them to a quick caesar salad, or stack them up with your favorite bun and toppings for a hearty burger!
+Serve the patties on their own with a bit of our homemade tartar sauce, add them to a quick caesar salad, or stack them up with a whole wheat bun and toppings for a hearty burger!

 What kind of salmon should I use for burgers?